jatofg/nawa/README.md

 the fastcgi++ lite library for efficient request handling.

 ## News
-2020-07-31: v0.5 is now available!
-Apart from various bug fixes, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions).
+**v0.5 is here!** Apart from various bug fixes, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions).
 Building and development is now easier, as the FastCGI